ejasato/Professional-README-Generator-chall.-09-/README.md

   ## Description
-  This Professional ReadMe Guide is used to easily make a fill out a README.md file for mostly any application
+  This Professional ReadMe Guide is used to easily make a fill out a README.md file for mostly any application.

   ## Table of Contents
   - [Installation](#installation)